kishuneelavara/Detect-label-using-Amazon-Rekognition/README.md

   csv file name - new_user_credentials.csv

-3 Download csv file and copy that file to Face-recognition-using-Amazon-Rekognition Directory
+3 Download csv file and copy that file to Detect-label-using-Amazon-Rekognition Directory

 4 Install all library mentioned in requiremets.txt